 Another goal is building the connectivity of the trail network to serve more destinations.
-For example, there are several significant parks that are isolated, as they are not linked to other parks via the trail network, including FDR Park in south Philadelphia and Poquessing Creek Park and Benjamin Rush State Park in the far northeast.
+For example, there are several significant parks that are not linked to other parks via the trail network, including FDR Park in south Philadelphia and Poquessing Creek Park and Benjamin Rush State Park in the far northeast.